 Amusing scenes within illustrations to keep conversation going (like baby rabbit crying over lost balloon, with mama trying to get balloon maker’s attention), lots of additional stories and text within illustrations to keep an older child’s attention

 I hope you enjoyed this full review on the picture book “¡Vamos!
 Let’s Go Eat!”.
-If you’re looking for more picture books, then check out this blog post about picture books for Hispanic Heritage Month.
+If you’re looking for more picture books, then check out this post about picture books for Hispanic Heritage Month.

 “¡Vamos!
 Let’s Go Eat!” by Raúl the Third.